A Fingerprint Database Generation Method for RIS-Assisted Indoor Positioning: RIS-Assisted Indoor Channel Modeling

 \subsection{Channel Impulse Response}

 As illustrated in Fig.~\ref{riswtfig}, the wireless propagation paths between the Tx and Rx are divided into four paths.
 The first is the direct link between the Tx and Rx, i.e., Tx$\rightarrow$Rx, which is referred to as the LoS path.
 The second is the link involving the Tx, RIS, and Rx, i.e., Tx$\rightarrow$RIS$\rightarrow$Rx, referred to as the VLoS path.
-The third is the link involving the Tx, clusters, and Rx, i.e., Tx$\rightarrow\mathbb{C}_1\rightarrow$Rx, known as the single-bounced non-Line-of-Sight (SB-NLoS) path \cite{xiong2021statistical}.
-The fourth is the link involving the Tx, RIS, clusters, and Rx, i.e., Tx$\rightarrow$RIS$\rightarrow\mathbb{C}_2\rightarrow$Rx, known as the double-bounced non-Line-of-Sight (DB-NLoS) path \cite{xiong2021statistical}.
-Note that paths affected by multiple clusters are excluded from consideration, because the signal strength from such paths is negligible compared to the aforementioned primary paths.
+The third is the link involving the Tx, clusters, and Rx, i.e., Tx$\rightarrow\mathbb{C}_1\rightarrow$Rx, known as the single-bounced non-line-of-sight (SB-NLoS) path \cite{xiong2021statistical}.
+The fourth is the link involving the Tx, RIS, clusters, and Rx, i.e., Tx$\rightarrow$RIS$\rightarrow\mathbb{C}_2\rightarrow$Rx, known as the double-bounced non-line-of-sight (DB-NLoS) path \cite{xiong2021statistical}.
+Note that paths affected by multiple clusters are excluded from consideration as in \cite{xiong2021statistical,hemadeh2017millimeter}.
+Because higher-order reflections and diffractions experience significant power attenuation, their contribution to the total received signal becomes negligible, compared to the aforementioned paths.

 Due to the multiple-antennas property of Tx, the channel model can be characterized by a complex matrix of size $1\times M_{T}$, that is, $\mathbf{H}(\tau)= $, where $h_{m}$ denotes the CIR between the m-th Tx antenna and the Rx antenna with $m=1,2, \cdots, M_{T}$, and $\tau$ stands for the path delay from the Tx to the Rx.
 Furthermore, $h_{m}(\tau)$ is the summation of the LoS, VLoS, SB-NLoS, and DB-NLoS components, given by